JuliaLang/www.julialang.org/manual/types/index.md

 This allows programming to a common interface shared by all `Pointy` objects, implemented for both `Point` and `DiagPoint`.
 This cannot be fully demonstrated, however, until we have introduced methods and dispatch in the next section, [Methods](../methods).

-There are situations where it may not make sense for type parameters to range freely over all possible types (or integers).
+There are situations where it may not make sense for type parameters to range freely over all possible types.
 In such situations, one can constrain the range of `T` like so:

     abstract Pointy{T<:Real}